Parent Page(s): Student Response Systems

 - UBC has not yet implemented the Canvas integration for TopHat to make student management and grades easier.

-- Students are required to bring their device to class, in order to participate through Top Hat.
-Refer students to UBC Learning Commons to sign-out a laptop, as equipment is available on a first-come, first-served basis.
+- Students are required to use their devices in order to participate through Top Hat.
+For in-class lectures, refer students to UBC Learning Commons to sign-out a laptop, as equipment is available on a first-come, first-served basis.

 - When using Top Hat, the best results occur when use is consistent and frequent.